Gökşin Sipahioğlu: Career

 In 1968 Sipahioğlu's photographs of riots in Paris, between police and student protesters, became enduring images of the uprising.
 This led him to work for the international photo agencies Black Star and Gamma.

 In 1972 he was sent to Munich to cover the Olympics where he chronicled the Palestinian attack on Israeli athletes.
 The recognition for these pictures led him to launch Sipa Press the following year, in 1973, along with his partner Phyllis Springer.
 Sipa went on to represent some of the world's best known photographers.

 In 2001 he sold Sipa Press to Sud Communication, owned by the industrialist Pierre Fabre, but stayed on as chairman until his retirement in 2003.

 Awards and recognition

 In January 2007, the French president Jacques Chirac appointed Sipahioğlu Knight of the Legion of Honour.

-Personal life
+Personal Life and Death

 Sipahioğlu married Phyllis Springer in 2002.
 He died on Monday 5 October 2011, in a hospital in Paris at the age of 84.